Fast inspirals and the treatment of orbital resonances: Results

 As such, we must rely on the Partial NIT which provides a consistent order of magnitude speed up over the OG calculations.
 However, it suffers from the same scaling with mass ratio as OG.
 Even though resonant oscillations are be easier to resolve, the number of oscillations still increases as the mass ratio gets smaller.

-Finally, we see that the timing of the Switch NIT still increases as mass ratio decreases.
+Finally, we see that the timing of the Switch NIT still increases mildly as mass ratio decreases.
 Nevertheless, it has a much more favourable scaling.
 Within the resonance region, the resonant phase evolves on a semi-fast timescale as opposed to a fast timescale, resulting in fewer integration steps needed to resolve the oscillations.
 However, this contribution to the computation time is much smaller than the constant $\mathcal{O}(10s)$ of overhead caused by the event locator used to find the location of the resonance region during the evolution.
 This means that for larger mass ratios the Switch NIT is significantly slower than the Partial NIT and only becomes faster for mass ratios $\lesssim 10^{-3.75}$ in our implementation.
-This current iteration of the Switch NIT is still too slow for LISA data analysis, but it is the most viable procedure out of the ones explored in this work, especially if the computational overhead of the switching procedure can be reduced.
+This current iteration of the Switch NIT provides at least two orders of magnitude of speed up over using the OG equations for EMRIs with $\epsilon<10^{-4}$.
+However, this is still too slow for LISA data analysis, but it is the most viable procedure out of the ones explored in this work, especially if the computational overhead of the switching procedure can be reduced.